Jammicus/Miscellaneous/Book_Summaries/The Art of Unit Testing - Robert C. Martin, Michael Feathers.md

 ### Writing Your First Test

 * Unit tests compromise of three main actions:
-	* Arrange objects, creating and setting them up as neccessary
+	* Arrange objects, creating and setting them up as necessary
 	* Act on an object
 	* Assert that something is as expected
-* Unit testing frameworks have assert methodas you should use!
+* Unit testing frameworks have assert methods you should use!

 Example